-Isle of Man gay couples have right to civil partnership
+Isle of Man gay couples can register for civil partnership

 Same-sex couples on the Isle of Man now have the right to a civil partnership.